9999years/i-c-the-light/readme.md

 executable, which can be found in the runtime binaries section [here](https://www.libsdl.org/download-2.0.php).

-If you compiled with SDL, run with `icthelight window` to generate a window for output display.
+If you compiled with SDL, run with `--window` or `-w` to generate a window for output display.

 ## Branches